I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Jerk chicken, Caribbean curries

-Yellow habaneros and carrots are what gives this El Yucateco Caribbean Habanero hot sauce its name and muddied orange color.
-Carrots and onions add sweetness without being cloying, and allow the medium heat level to sneak up on you.
+Yellow habaneros and carrots are what gives this hot sauce its name, orange color, and slightly sweet vegetal flavor.
 This reminds me most of Marie Sharp's Belizean Heat, though it's less acidic and smoother.
-You can definitely tell this one is more vegetal than the other El Yucateco hot sauces.

 El Yucateco Ghost Habanero Hot Sauce